Åmodt bro: History

 Aamodt bru was later replaced by a new bridge due to poor condition and was given to Oslo municipality.
 During 1952 Aamodt bru was dismantled and moved piece by piece to a new site on the Aker River.
 It was intended to serve as an entrance to the Technical Museum which was planned to be built at the Aker River.
 However, the museum was later built elsewhere.
 Today the bridge is only used as a bicycle and pedestrian bridge.

 Inscription

-The bridge has an inscription which serves as a warning:

-"100 MAND KAN IEG BÆRE, MEN SVIGTER UNDER TAKTFAST MARSCH."

-English language translation: 100 men I can bear, but I will fail during my rhythmic march.
+The bridge has an inscription which serves as a warning in 100 MAND KAN IEG BÆRE, MEN SVIGTER UNDER TAKTFAST MARSCH.
+An English language translation of this is: "100 men I can bear, but [I will] fail during a rhythmic march".